SCCapstone/LotSpotter/README.md

 ```bash
 pip3 install firebase_admin
 ```
 Then, execute with Python 3.
-Python 2 is not supoported by `firebase_admin`.
+Python 2 is not supported by `firebase_admin`.
 ```bash
 python3 /src/scripts/mock_lot_data.py
 ```